Brewmaster Monk Tank Mythic+ Tips — Shadowlands 9.2

 Brewmaster Mythic+ Covenant Choice

-Brewmaster Monks are in the fortunate position to have three of their Covenants be quite viable in a variety of content areas — just do not be Venthyr.
-Mythic+ is no exception.
-As such, rather than elevate one of the other three Covenants over another here, it is recommended to read the Covenant section of this guide to select the Covenant that will work best for you.
+Brewmaster Monks are in the fortunate position to have all of their Covenants be quite viable in a variety of content areas, and Mythic+ is no exception.
+As such, rather than elevate one of the four Covenants over another here, it is recommended to read the Covenant section of this guide to select the Covenant that will work best for you.
 Be aware that each Covenant will also grant access to small bonuses within two of Shadowlands' dungeons, and sometimes having access to these extra bonuses are what matters most in successfully completing a key=.

 Mythic+ Legendary Power Choices

 Mythic+ contains pulls against multiple targets most of the time.
 For these moments, it is recommended to make use of Stormstout's Last Keg, which can act as both a passive damage increase and enable a bit of burst damage to more easily generate initial threat with a second charge of Keg Smash.

 If a dungeon in question has the Tyrannical affix active, it may be preferable to use Charred Passions as it will provide further damage in single-target scenarios while still remaining useful against larger groups of enemies.

 Fatal Touch is another fun choice of Legendary Power in Mythic+, though its actual effectiveness is somewhat questionable.
 Although it allows the use of Touch of Death every 60 seconds rather than 3 minutes, many times it will be used on an enemy that was already near-death which can make the extra damage dealt feel ineffective.
 However, this also means that you will have the ability to remove up to 200% of your maximum Health in Staggered damage every minute as well!